SirWakamaican/ICS-Village-WindChallenge/dnp3.md

 ### Diagram
 ![DNP3 Challenge Overview](./dnp3.png)

-### Solution Example
-```
-code TBD
-```

 ### Special Considerations
 * The ESTOP switch needs to be pushed down for **atleast one second** for the RTU to receive the signal and publish the value.
 * The ESTOP function clears after 1 minute.
 Normally an ESTOP would have to be cleared manually but for the sake of testing it will reset after the button is pressed.
 * Testers might turn on the status light but the light is not the target.

+### Solution Example
+```
+code TBD
+```

+### Hints
+*  TBD